vippsas/vipps-solutions/invoice-through-epayments/README.md

 * `scope` - This can be used to request the user to share their telephone number.

-For more information about extended expiration dates, see [Extended expiration for payments to merchants](../long-expiry-time-for-payments-to-merchants/README.md).
+For more information about extended expiration dates, see [Long-living payments](../long-expiry-time-for-payments-to-merchants/README.md).